 Most readers would already be aware that Badger Meter's (NYSE:BMI) stock increased significantly by 28% over the past three months.
 Given the company's impressive performance, we decided to study its financial indicators more closely as a company's financial health over the long-term usually dictates market outcomes.
 Particularly, we will be paying attention to Badger Meter's ROE today.

 Return on Equity or ROE is a test of how effectively a company is growing its value and managing investors’ money.
 Simply put, it is used to assess the profitability of a company in relation to its equity capital.

 Return on equity can be calculated by using the formula:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for L.S.
-Starrett is:
+So, based on the above formula, the ROE for Badger Meter is:

-We then compared L.S.
-Starrett's net income growth with the industry and we're pleased to see that the company's growth figure is higher when compared with the industry which has a growth rate of 8.9% in the same period.
+We then performed a comparison between Badger Meter's net income growth with the industry, which revealed that the company's growth is similar to the average industry growth of 16% in the same period.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.